MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-delete-dsr.md

 ## Step #4: Delete the user’s permissions to canvas apps
 Whenever an app is shared with a user, PowerApps stores a record called a “role assignment” that describes the user’s permissions (CanEdit or CanUser) to the application.
 For more information see the Share an app article.

-NOTE: an app’s role assignments will be deleted with the app is deleted.
+>**NOTE**: an app’s role assignments will be deleted when the app is deleted.

-NOTE: the owner app role assignment can only be deleted by assigning a new owner for the app.
+>**NOTE**: the app owner's role assignment can only be deleted by assigning a new owner for the app.

 ### PowerApps Admin Center
 An admin can delete app role assignments for a user starting from the [PowerApps Admin Center](https://admin.powerapps.com/) via the following steps: